vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 ### c
 ### d
-With her inspiration from his expiration,
-She wandereth between the worlds;
-The bull discerneth the heaven.
 ### e
-If thee [1] in anger I have scattered,
-In rage or through misfortune,
-That of thee, O Agni, be in good order,
-Again thee we relight.
 ### f
-Whatever of thee scattered in rage
-Was spread over the earth,
-That the Adityas, the All-gods
-And the Vasus gathered together.

 ### g
-Mind, light, rejoice in the oblation.
-May be unite this scattered sacrifice;
-May Brhaspati extend it;
-May the All-gods rejoice herein.
 ### h
-Seven are thy kindling-sticks, O Agni, seven thy tongues;
-Seven seers [2], seven dear abodes,
-Seven priesthoods sevenfold sacrifice to thee;
-Seven birthplaces with ghee do thou fill.
 ### i
 Return with strength, return,
 O Agni, with food and life;